dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 ## Build, compile, and run projects

 You can *build*, *compile*, *run* *, and test* dbt projects by using the command bar.
-The Cloud IDE will update in real time when you run models, tests, seeds, and operations.
+The Cloud IDE will update in real-time when you run models, tests, seeds, and operations.

 If a model or test fails, you can review the logs to find and fix the issue.